 Consensus discussion: A meeting of the experts who participated in the individual evaluation to discuss the scores awarded and prepare comments.
 Experts attempt to agree on a consensus score for each of the criteria that have been evaluated and comments which justify the scores and are suitable for feedback to the proposal coordinator.
 Scores and comments are set out in a consensus report.
-The meetings are moderated by an IHI JU representative and are usually held in Brussels or remotely.
+The meetings are moderated by an IHI JU representative and are usually held remotely or in Brussels.